Stocks Waver, Pound Wobbles On Mixed Data - UrduPoint

 Fed officials have again reiterated their intention to ramp up rates until they have tamed inflation, even if that means plunging the world's top economy into recession.

-Wall Street opened lower and wobbled in early trades, with the tech-heavy Nasdaq slightly above positive territory.
+Wall Street stocks opened lower and wobbled in early trades, but moved higher by late morning.

 In Asia on Friday, Shanghai dropped as data showed China's manufacturing and services sectors struggled again in September from Covid lockdowns in parts of the country that have battered the world's number-two economy.